 What can you do?
 Start by tracking your sodium with this sodium tracker.
 It’s an easy way to keep tabs on how much sodium you’re getting in your diet.
 Just jot down what you eat — that blueberry muffin for breakfast, or the garlic bread with last night’s spaghetti — and the accompanying sodium stats.
 Remember: Sodium levels vary in the same foods depending on the brand or restaurant.

 At the end of the day it’s easy to tally how much sodium you consumed so you can make better choices if needed.
 Sometimes a small adjustment can bring big results when it comes to your health!
 The American Heart Association has lots of resources to help you stay on track.
-Learn how to shake your salt habit and how to change your salty ways in only 21 days.
+Learn how to change your salty ways in only 21 days.

 - Don’t forget to check the nutrition labels on prepared and packaged foods, because up to 75 percent of the sodium we consume is hidden in processed foods.
 Watch for the words “soda” and “sodium” and the symbol “Na” on labels, which mean sodium compounds are present.